Chapter 10 Subgroup analysis and multiple outcomes

 Comparison of methods

-Multiplicative factors for multiplicity-adjustment of `r k` $p$-values.
+Multiplicative factors for multiplicity-adjustment of 15 $P$-values.

-Figure 10.5: Multiplicative factors for multiplicity-adjustment of r k \(p\)-values.
+Figure 10.5: Multiplicative factors for multiplicity-adjustment of 15 \(P\)-values.

-To obtain multiplicity-adjusted \(p\)-values, the ordinary \(p\)-values are multiplied with a factor, with subsequent truncation at 1 if necessary.
-The multiplicative factors for 15 \(p\)-values are compared in Figure 10.5 between the Bonferroni, Holm and Simes’ methods.
+To obtain multiplicity-adjusted \(P\)-values, the ordinary \(P\)-values are multiplied with a factor, with subsequent truncation at 1 if necessary.
+The multiplicative factors for 15 \(P\)-values are compared in Figure 10.5 between the Bonferroni, Holm and Simes’ methods.
 Important differences between the three methods are the following:

 • The Bonferroni method controls FWER, but has low power.